ZenithFlux/Customer_Churn_Prediction/REPORT.md

 - ML model is serialized and stored on the disk using **Joblib** package for inference.

-- The flask server loads the model to make the predictions whenever a request comes from the client.
+- The flask server loads the model to make predictions whenever a request comes from the client.
 More about this in **README.md**.